OPM/LBPM/README.md

-LBPM-WIA
+LBPM
 ========

-Lattice Boltzmann Methods for Porous Media with Integrated Averaging
+Lattice Boltzmann Methods for Porous Media

 ========

 Notes on installation

 * example configure scripts for cmake are in the sample_scripts directory
-* required dependencies - MPI, C++ 11
+* required dependencies - MPI, HDF5, SILO, C++11
 * optional dependencies - NetCDF, CUDA, TimerUtility, VisIT

+Build dependencies (zlib, hdf5, silo) OR point to an existing installation

 Configure, build & install procedure
 * create an empty directory to install (do not build in source!)